phetsims/phet-info/doc/strings-i18n-and-yaml.md

 2. For the YAML file, each value is either a constant, one of the legacy placeholders, or a Fluent pattern.
 3. Once the YAML file is created, run `grunt modulify` to autogenerate the json file, and the corresponding SimFluent.ts file.
 4. Note that once a sim has a {{simName}}_en.yaml file, the legacy {{simName}}_en.json file should be treated as a read-only build-artifact (created by the `grunt modulify` command), and should not be edited directly.
 To that end, it is recommended to exclude the legacy JSON file from the IDE project to avoid finding it is search results.
+5. Set up your IDE to align the values for YAML.
+In WebStorm, this can be done by going to `Preferences > Editor > Code Style > YAML`, and setting the `Align values` option to `true`.
+This will help with readability and maintainability of the YAML files.
+You can also import the code style settings from phet-info/ide/idea/phet-idea-codestyle.xml

-# YAML Syntax
+# Syntax and Gotchas

 1. YAML does not support newline `\n` escaped characters, but instead should be converted to a multiline string using the `|-` syntax.
 For example: